-The second part of the profile provides research findings of the field studies on social issues based on workers interviews.
-Where relevant, the violations of workers rights reported by the Centre for Labor Reflection and Action (CEREAL) in its 2006 report are also included.
-For the analyses of the environmental policies and practices SOMO relies on the research reports of Greenpeace.
+The second part of the profile provides research findings of the field studies on social issues including workers interviews.
+Where relevant, the non-compliance cases with the EICC code reported by the Center for Labor Reflection and Action (CEREAL) in its 2006 report are also included.3 For the analyses of the environmental policies and practices SOMO relies on the research reports of Greenpeace.4

 The research by SOMO and its partners covers in total 33 supplier companies: 9 suppliers of The Philippines, 6 suppliers in China, 12 suppliers in Thailand.
 In addition information on 6 Mexican suppliers is available from the CEREAL report.
-4 of these suppliers are identified as being a direct supplier of Apple and 1 as an indirect supplier.
-Information about working conditions at these http://mvo-platform.tuxic.nl/files/Publicaties/MVO%20Normen/CSR%20frame%20of%20reference.pdf
+Eight of these suppliers are identified as being a http://mvo-platform.tuxic.nl/files/Publicaties/MVO%20Normen/CSR%20frame%20of%20reference.pdf